embarklabs/blog/source/_posts/2020-01-30-dapp-frontend-security.md

 app.listen(process.env.PORT || 3000);
 ```

-However, if we do not wish to allow *any* external sites to execute scripts on our Web App, we could simply include the following:
+However, if we do not wish to allow *any* external sites to execute scripts on our DApp, we could simply include the following:

 ```js
 function requestHandler(req, res) {